Transverse Quantum Fluids

 In the context of these TQF systems, we note that historically the stability of a homogeneous superflow with velocity $v$ was linked to the Landau criterion $v < \min{\epsilon(k)/k}$, where $\epsilon (k)$ is the dispersion of elementary quasi-particle excitations.
 In the absence of Galilean invariance, this criterion can be strongly violated and, in particular, does not apply to models A, B, and C, which feature $\epsilon (k) \propto k^2$.
-This observation is even more striking for model D lacking well-defined elementary excitations and making the very idea of Landau criterion meaningless.
-To the best of our knowledge, this is the first example of a superfluid state exhibiting such a property.
+This observation is even more striking for model D lacking well-defined elementary excitations, even precluding the applicability of the Landau criterion.

-We begin by introducing the TQF in the A-, B-, and C-systems as sketched in Fig.~\ref{fig1}.
+We begin by introducing the TQF in the A, B, and C systems as sketched in Fig.~\ref{fig1}.
 At the level of low-energy description, these three systems are equivalent.

-The boundary of a bulk Mott insulator (the model A) can be superfluid, provided the bulk is close to the superfluid transition.
-A domain wall in a magnet (the model B) formed between domains with opposite easy-axis magnetization, can undergo a transition from the Ising-type to the Bloch-type characterized by the easy-plane magnetization, free to choose any direction.
+The boundary of a bulk Mott insulator (model A) can be superfluid, provided the bulk is close to the superfluid transition.
+A domain wall in a magnet ( model B) formed between domains with opposite easy-axis magnetization, can undergo a transition from the Ising-type to the Bloch-type characterized by the easy-plane magnetization, free to choose any direction.
 The description of the classical transition between these two phases in a 3D ferromagnet was introduced more than 60 years ago in Ref.~\cite{Bulaevski}.
-The Bloch-type domain walls also occur in the liquid Helium-3 A-phase \cite{sasaki}.
+The Bloch-type domain walls also occur in the liquid $^3$He-A phase \cite{sasaki}.

-The model C maps onto a ferromagnet, as described in Refs.~\cite{SCF,Demler}, thus making its domain wall equivalent to that in the model B. At the microscopic level, the easy-axis magnetization in the model C describes counter-flow superfluidity of the components.
+Model C maps onto a ferromagnet, as described in Refs.~\cite{SCF,Demler}, thus making its domain wall equivalent to that in model B. At the microscopic level, the easy-axis magnetization in model C describes counterflow superfluidity of the components.
 For each of these proposed realizations of TQF the domain line must be in the quantum-rough state.
-Conversely, if the domain line is even weakly pinned to be quantum-smooth, at sufficiently long scales, the TQF crosses over a conventional LL state.
+This state occurs naturally in the vicinity of the phase separation transition or close to the transition from the Ising to the Bloch-type domain wall.
+Conversely, if the domain line is even weakly pinned to be quantum smooth, at sufficiently long scales, the TQF crosses over to a conventional LL state.